alkresin/hbedit/README.md

 ### Usage

   The Hbedit may be used as a class, as a library to incorporate it to your application.
-  You just need to compile and link the Tedit source files ( cfuncs.c, fcmd.prg, fedit.prg, ffiles.prg, fmenu.prg, hilight.prg ) and put following lines:
+  You just need to compile with -d__BUILT_IN and link the Tedit source files, except hbedit.prg, hbcommander.prg, fview.prg, and put following lines:

       oEdit := TEdit():New( Memoread("my.txt"), "my.txt" )
       oEdit:Edit()